bentpetersendk/mjolnir_ucph/docs/source/vpn.rst

 VPN access
 ====

-In order to connect to Mjolnir, a connection to the KU-IT VPN is required.
+In order to connect to Mjolnir, a connection to the KU-IT VPN is required using **Cisco AnyConnect**.

 **There is no exception to this**.

-Connect to KU VPN via **Cisco AnyConnect** which have to be downloaded from https://vpn.ku.dk due to special customization.
-**Cisco AnyConnect** downloaded from any other website than https://vpn.ku.dk **will not work**.
+Due to special customization of the software, you can only use **Cisco AnyConnect** which have to be downloaded from https://vpn.ku.dk.
+Version downloaded from other websites or used previously at other institutions will not work.

 For any problems with KU VPN, please go to https://kunet.ku.dk/employee-guide/Pages/IT/Remote-access.aspx